jsffeng/terminal_api/README.md

   - If above succeeds, return the terminal ID, e.g. {16}, to client.
   - If there is no available terminal ID to assign, return {}, which means the system is running on the maximum capacity designed.
   - Returning empty to client means abnormal error happens on server side.
-Input data in JSON format:
+NOTE:Input data in JSON format:
 {
         “cardType”: [
         “Visa”,